ronaldoussoren/py2app/doc/examples.rst

 	    app=[mainscript],
 	    # Cross-platform applications generally expect sys.argv to
 	    # be used for opening files.
+            # Don't use this with GUI toolkits, the argv
+            # emulator causes problems and toolkits generally have
+            # hooks for responding to file-open events.
 	    options=dict(py2app=dict(argv_emulation=True)),
 	)
     elif sys.platform == 'win32':